ecomplus/client/README.md

     EcomIo.init(100)

 ### getProduct(id, callback)
-Similar to `getProductBySku` but here you pass the product id instead of sku
+It is a method to get a Product by your id

 #### Arguments
 |  Name  | Type |